 The Modest Wallet is a free digital publication delivering its readers simple personal finance solutions.
 We regularly partner with brands that have products and services that will help our readers.
 Some of the links in this post are from our partners.
 How we make money.

-Investing in real estate is one of the best options out there due to the returns it offers.
-Residential and diversified real estate investments alone have an ROI of 10.6%.
+Investing in real estate is one of the best ways to build wealth over time as it offers outstanding returns compared to other asset classes.
+Residential and diversified real estate investments alone have an average ROI of 10.6%.
 It’s commendable and a good reason to invest in real estate.

-This guide will walk you through all the important things that are required to invest in real estate smartly.
+This guide will walk you through all the important things that are required for you to start investing in real estate.